imodpasteur/ShareLoc.XYZ/docs/How_to.md

 ### 2. Batch downloading through python [shareloc-utils](https://github.com/imodpasteur/shareloc-utils) package

-:warning: __Warning: this feature has a bug, we are currently trying to fix it.__
+:warning: :warning: :warning: __Warning:__ this feature has a bug, we are currently trying to fix it.

 * Bookmark dataset